What is Forensic Science?

 Become a Forensic Scientist in Illinois

 Forensic scientists play a crucial role in solving crimes by collecting and analyzing evidence from crime scenes.
-Here are the steps you can take to become a forensic scientist.
+Illinois has several forensic laboratories throughout the state.
+These include:

 - Step 1: Earn a Bachelor's Degree in Forensic Science or a Related Field

-Most forensic scientists require an undergraduate degree either in forensic science, biology, chemistry, or another related discipline.
+Forensic scientists and technicians generally require an undergraduate degree either in forensic science, biology, chemistry, or another related discipline.
 When selecting from forensic science programs, make sure it has been accredited by the American Academy of Forensic Sciences (AAFS) to ensure quality instruction.

 - Step 2: Gain Experience through Internships or Volunteer Work